 - Ability to perform gardening tasks while bending, kneeling, lifting, and stretching

 - Ideal for volunteers of all ages.
-Participants under age 16 must have adult supervision.
-Participants under the age of 18, attending without their parent or legal guardian.
+Participants under age 16 must have adult supervision; ages 16 – 18 must have signed permission from a parent or legal guardian.
+Waiver for all participant signed onsite.